Community, Policy, and Power

 - Reach out to decision-makers to build a relationship and invite them along

-- Support with organising and promoting the Public and Cultural Engagement conference on 21 November 2024.
+- Support with organising and promoting the annual Public and Cultural Engagement conference.

-- Support and promote the UoB guide and database
+- Support and promote UoB resources for community collaboration.

 - Explore opportunities to write annual synthesis reports